onlinesilver43/trading-bot-public/.warmup/assistant-guide.md

 **🎯 GOAL: Build intelligent, self-funding trading system that scales from $1K to $100K+ in 1 year through AI-powered multi-strategy trading.**

-**📋 STATUS: Phase 1, 2, & 3 COMPLETE - Phase 4 Strategy Implementation COMPONENTS IMPLEMENTED & TESTED with Historical Data Collection operational (36 files, 6.5MB).**
+**📋 STATUS: Phase 1, 2, & 3 COMPLETE - Phase 4 Strategy Implementation COMPONENTS IMPLEMENTED & TESTED with History Fetcher Container Built and Fixed, Ready for Data Collection Testing.**

-**🚀 READY TO CONTINUE: Phase 4 components fully implemented and tested locally.
-Focus on production integration on the droplet and testing with real historical data to begin strategy discovery and paper trading phase.**
+**🚀 READY TO CONTINUE: Phase 4 components deployed and working.
+History fetcher Docker container built and URL issue fixed.
+Focus on testing data collection with corrected URLs, then test Phase 4 components with real data to begin strategy discovery and paper trading phase.**